pheonix99/TomeOfTheFirebird/Readme.md

 ### Feats:
 ---
+Ability Focus- Breath Weapon: Adds +2 DC to breath weapons.
+Requires a breath weapon to take (or mixblooded bloodrager).
+This prereq uses significant hardcoding to detect polymorphs granting breath attacks and hasn't been fully tested.

 Discordant Song: Bardsong adds 1d6 sonic damage to ally weapon attacks.
 For ranged attacks, targets must also be in the area of effect.

 Prodigious TWF: Use strength rather than dex for TWF prereqs, no penalty for large offhand weapon.